DeveshGaonkar/HR_Dashboard/README.md

 &nbsp;&nbsp;1.
 Power BI Desktop installed on your computer.
 &nbsp;&nbsp;2.
 You can download it from the official Power BI website (https://powerbi.microsoft.com/).
 &nbsp;&nbsp;3.
-A suitable dataset containing HR data, which will serve as the data source for the dashboard.
+A suitable dataset containing HR data will serve as the data source for the dashboard.

 Installation

 &nbsp;&nbsp;1.
-Download the HR Dashboard files from the project repository on GitHub (provide the link to your GitHub repository).
+Download the HR Dashboard files from the project repository on GitHub.
 &nbsp;&nbsp;2.
 Extract the downloaded files to a local directory.
 &nbsp;&nbsp;3.
 Open Power BI Desktop.
 &nbsp;&nbsp;4.
 Click on "File" in the menu bar and select "Open" to browse for the extracted dashboard file (.pbix format).